ROODI: Reconstructing Occluded Objects with Denoising Inpainters: Introduction

 To evaluate our method, we conduct experiments on both synthetic and real-world datasets.
 We use the standard LERF dataset~\cite{lerf} to allow qualitative comparison with existing methods.
-As the real-world dataset does not have a ground-truth object-centric extraction (e.g., parts of object can be occluded), we create a new synthetic dataset, named \textit{MultiObjectBlender}.
+As the real-world dataset does not have a ground-truth object-centric extraction (e.g., parts of object can be occluded), we create a new synthetic dataset, named \ourdatasetname.
 We render images from a 3D scene composed of many objects from ShapeNet~\cite{shapenet} using Blender~\cite{blender}, where many objects are occluding each other.
 We then render both the full scene and only the target object, the latter of which can be used to quantitatively evaluate the extraction quality.
 Our method significantly outperforms existing methods on both datasets.

-\paragraph{Contributions.} To summarize, in this work: \begin{itemize} \item we propose a method to extract objects within a 3DGS model that prunes floaters through the K-th nearest neighbor, and performs occlusion reasoning and inpainting; \item we demonstrate both the removal of floaters and the inpainting of occluded regions are important; \item we create a new synthetic dataset to evaluate the performance of object extraction methods;\footnote{We will make this dataset publicly available.} \item we show that our method significantly outperforms existing methods on both synthetic and real-world datasets. \end{itemize}
+\customparagraph{Contributions.} To summarize, in this work: \begin{itemize}[itemsep=0pt, topsep=0pt] \item we propose a method to extract objects within a 3DGS model that prunes non-object Gaussians through statistical outlier removal, and performs occlusion reasoning and inpainting; \item we propose to use Wasserstein distances when measuring distances between Gaussians for this purpose; \item we demonstrate that the two-stage pipeline, the removal of non-object Gaussians, and the inpainting of occluded regions are all essential; \item we create a new synthetic dataset to evaluate the performance of object extraction methods;\footnote{We will make this dataset publicly available.} \item we show that our method significantly outperforms existing methods on both synthetic and real-world datasets. \end{itemize}